Why Queenstown is New Zealand’s Most Dynamic Town

 FROM ONE EXTREME TO THE OTHER

 Most weeks, there is a private jet parked on the runway of Queenstown International Airport.
 And it’s not hard to spend $10,000 a night for a luxury suite overlooking Lake Wakatipu.
 Over 150 bars and restaurants (we think, we stopped counting a while back) serve up a nightlife scene worthy of any big city.
 No longer just a ski resort, Queenstown is a bustling holiday resort all year round.
+From mountain bikes to mud baths, Queenstown caters for almost all types of travel seeker!

 FANCY A MEAL?